How to Link Contacts and Companies to Associate Related Records

 Specify How to Import Values for Each Column

-With all relevant fields mapped, tell Insycle how to use the data on a field-by-field basis by selecting the Import Mode, in the third row of the table.
+With all relevant fields mapped, select the Import Mode in the third row of the table to tell Insycle how to use the data on a field-by-field basis.

 Four Import Mode Options

-- Append – Import values from the CSV and append (add them to) the existing data already in your CRM.
-A typical example of how “Append” is used would be in a “Notes” field, or to add to existing dropdown data without including historical selections in your CSV.
+• Append – Import values from the CSV and append (add them to) the existing data in your CRM.
+A typical example of how “Append” is used would be in a “Notes” field or to add to existing dropdown data without including historical selections in your CSV.

 You can also preview and edit the import data directly in Insycle by clicking the pencil icon next to any field when you hover over it.